Shoe: Boot

 Boots are designed to withstand heavy wear to protect the wearer and provide good traction.
 They are generally made from sturdy leather uppers and non-leather outsoles.
 They may be used for uniforms of the police or military, as well as for protection in industrial settings such as mining and construction.
 Protective features may include steel-tipped toes and soles or ankle guards.

 Dress and casual

-Dress shoes are characterized by smooth and supple leather uppers, leather soles, and narrow sleek figure.
-Casual shoes are characterized by sturdy leather uppers, non-leather outsoles, and wide profile.
+Dress shoes are characterized by their smooth leather uppers, leather soles, and sleek design, suitable for formal occasions.
+In contrast, casual shoes have sturdier leather uppers, non-leather outsoles, and a wider profile for everyday wear.
+Some dress shoe designs are unisex, while others are specific to men or women.

-Some designs of dress shoes can be worn by either gender.
-The majority of dress shoes have an upper covering, commonly made of leather, enclosing most of the lower foot, but not covering the ankles.
-This upper part of the shoe is often made without apertures or openings, but may also be made with openings or even itself consist of a series of straps, e.g. an open toe featured in women's shoes.
-Shoes with uppers made high to cover the ankles are also available; a shoe with the upper rising above the ankle is usually considered a boot but certain styles may be referred to as high-topped shoes or high-tops.
-Usually, a high-topped shoe is secured by laces or zippers, although some styles have elastic inserts to ease slipping the shoe on.

 Men's

-Men's shoes can be categorized by how they are closed: